MuhammadAli990/Mern-Chat-App/README.md

 # 🗨️ Mern Chatting Website

-It is a real-time chat website where two users can chat with each other, send images, and can also update their profile image.
+It is a real-time chat website where two users can chat with each other, send images, and also update their profile image.
 The platform requires users to sign up, then log in to start chatting.
 This application is built using the **MERN Stack** and features real-time functionality with **Socket.IO**.

 ![](Frontend/public/screenshot.png)